zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/README.md

 key: 2016_eurovis_pathfinder
 # Select one of the options below
 type: paper | preprint | poster | thesis | commentary
+# Uncomment the line below for publications which should only appear on a personal webpage
+# personal: y

 # Auto-generates titles and alt-descriptors
 shortname: Pathfinder